sxclij/sxceditor2/README.md

 ## Building

-To build SXCEditor, ensure you have a C compiler (like gcc) installed on your system.
+To build SXCEditor2, ensure you have a C compiler (like gcc) installed on your system.
 Then, compile the source code:

 ```
-gcc -o sxceditor2 sxceditor2.c
+gcc -o sxceditor22 sxceditor22.c
 ```

 ## Usage